-- Workplace plans like 401(k)s, Roth 401(k)s if your employer offers it, as well as IRAs and Roth IRAs offer potential tax-deferred or tax-free growth.
+- Workplace plans like 401(k)s, Roth 401(k)s if your employer offers them, as well as IRAs and Roth IRAs offer potential tax-deferred or tax-free growth.

 You only have so much money—that's why it's important to get the most out of every dollar you are able to save.
 Using the right accounts can help you do that.

 Fidelity has been researching strategies that could help your savings go further.
-Here are 6 tax-smart savings tips to help put your money to work for you.
+Here are some tax-smart savings tips to help put your money to work for you.